-According to the most recent AgLetter, Seventh District farmland values in the second quarter of 2018 were 1 percent higher than a year ago.
-Values for “good” agricultural land in the second quarter of 2018 were 2 percent higher than in the first quarter.
+According to the most recent AgLetter, Seventh District farmland values in the first quarter of 2019 were largely the same as a year ago.
+Values for “good” agricultural land in the first quarter of 2019 were 1 percent higher than in the fourth quarter of 2018.

 In the AgLetter in Perspective, David Oppedahl provides some context to this quarter's results.

 The Michigan Retail Index’s March survey showed that 33 percent of respondents reported sales increases over February.
 Forty-seven percent of retailers recorded declines in March and 20 percent reported no change.